How to guide: Annotation tool

 How to draw ROIs

-• To begin drawing an ROI, click on the Add ROI button in the right-hand panel.
+• To begin drawing an ROI, click on one of the three green button depending on the shape you would like to draw.

-• Click on the image around the edge of a region that needs to be annotated.
-The annotator will drop a vertex at each point clicked.
-Vertices can then be continuously dropped around the edges of the ROI to define the enclosed region.
+• Click on the image, if possible around the edge of a region that needs to be annotated.
+The annotator will drop a point (vertex) at that position.

 • To select multiple ROIs in the same image, click on the add ROI button again and follow the same procedure as before.